top of page

 Merel-Magali previously served as an alto lay clerk at Manchester Cathedral, singing daily services and featuring in broadcasts such as BBC Radio 3’s Choral Evensong and BBC One’s Christmas Morning Service.

-Please do not reproduce without permission, updated January 2026
+Please do not reproduce without permission, updated April 2026

 CV AVAILABLE UPON REQUEST